A Protocol for Compliant, Obliviously Managed Electronic Transfers: Introduction

 \subsection{Using DLT to prevent equivocation}

 There is a persistent risk that notarisation services might \cz{equivocate} by producing two different versions of some \cza{$G_{L,i}$}.

-To adress this risk, integrity providers \cz{may} periodically commit their roots \cza{$G_{L,i}$} to a distributed ledger, which can combine the roots produced by $n$ different ledgers at a given time $t$, as follows:
+To address this risk, integrity providers \cz{may} periodically commit their roots \cza{$G_{L,i}$} to a distributed ledger, which can combine the roots produced by $n$ different ledgers at a given time $t$, as follows:

+The sequence of roots $G_{D,0}, \cdots, G_{D_t}$ can be linked together into a blockchain data structure, using the same approach taken by individual integrity providers to manage their ledgers.
 Proofs of \underline{inclusion} or \underline{exclusion} of integrity provider roots can be furnished by participants in the DLT system, and they can be combined with proofs provided by integrity providers to provide assurance that the integrity providers did not equivocate.
 The choice to use a DLT is \cz{optional} and ultimately for the issuer to decide.

 In general, proofs can be \cz{stacked}: roots of integrity providers or DLT systems can be committed into ledgers successively, without limit.